Contents

 eCommerce stores

-E-commerce stores use reviews posted by users, both previous & current – providing potential buyers with an insight into how much satisfaction past purchasers had regarding the product before they committed to buying it.
+E-commerce stores use reviews posted by users, both previous and current, to provide potential buyers with an insight into how much satisfaction past purchasers had regarding the product before they committed to buying it.
 This helps the decision-making process for shoppers by adding another source of information besides descriptions available on store websites.

 Social media platforms